 You can keep track of all of this quite easily in Kontentino.

-4. See what posts are performing the best based on the metric you select
+4. The best performing posts based on the metric

 The campaign is running, what now?
 Well, the best practice is obviously to check up on it from time to time 🙂 Also, it’s good to keep track of the best performing posts.
 That’s when arranging them according to a metric comes in handy.
 It gives you an instant overview and helps you make quick decisions – is a post doing exceptionally well?
 Then it’s probably a good idea to make the most of it and increase its boost budget.
 Similarly, if a post is falling behind, it may be a good idea to turn off the boost.
 You can sort posts this way really easily in Kontentino Insights & Reporting.